What is there to do in Dingle? Too many things to count.

 6. VISIT THE CAROL CRONIN GALLERY

 Dingle has many artists.
-But Carol Cronin will tell you the story (if you ask) about how living on the Great Blasket Island trasformed her as an artist.
-And it show in her work.
+But Carol Cronin will tell you the story (if you ask) about how living on the Great Blasket Island transformed her as an artist.
+And it shows in her work.
 I was mesmerized by her ability to capture in her paintings, the emotions I felt when I visited Dingle.
 When I asked her about if living in a “thin place” like Dingle affected her art, she allowed me to record her answers in a short video interview.

 7. CHECK OUT THE HARBOR – BETTER YET, GO FISHING